RyanClementsHax/GW2Api.NET/README.md

 ```

 ### Methods
-- This is a work in progress
 - See the [V2 Client Method Documentation](./docs/v2ClientMethodDocumentation.md#v2-client-method-documentation) for details
+- If you see any mistakes, please feel free to open a PR

 ### Accessing authenticated endpoints
 To access authenticated endpoints, you need to create an [Api Key](https://wiki.guildwars2.com/wiki/API:API_key) with the permissions you desire.
 You have two ways of setting the Api Key.